 - TYLI's seismic retrofit strategy used both response-spectrum and non-linear time history analyses.

 - The bridge's historic character was preserved by concealing all retrofitting within the internal framework.

 - The superstructure uses external post-tensioning for seismic stability.

-- Pedestrian access was maintained at all times during construction.
+- Pedestrian access was always maintained during construction.

 - Bridge closure to traffic was limited to a short, four-month window.

-- To facilitate bridge inspection access, TYLI designed interior, OSHA-compliant catwalks and ladders, upgraded the electrical system, and added lighting.
+- To facilitate access for bridge inspection, TYLin designed interior, Occupational Safety and Health Administration (OSHA)-compliant catwalks and ladders, upgraded the electrical system, and added lighting.